Succumb Time emc AOD 10.30 11.11.2016

 Within a minute she heard: ‘Hi Siobhán follow me’.

-Unsure if she could support herself she felt weak kneed, her eyes blurry she saw the Dr glance back, as if he half expected something.
-She followed.
+Unsure if she could support herself she felt weak kneed, her eyes blurry she saw the Dr glance back, as if he half expected her to fall over.
+She followed him.
 Would she make it?

 Her back was killing her.
 The pain was intense and inexpressible.